 Programmatic media buying includes the use of DSPs, SSPs and DMPs.
 DSPs, (demand side platforms) which facilitate the process of buying ad inventory on the open market, provide the ability to reach your target audience due to the integration of DMPs (data management platforms).
 DMPs collect and analyze a substantial amount of cookie data to then allow the marketer to make more informed decisions of whom their target audience may be.

 The classic example of programmatic advertising is SEM advertising on channels like Google (AdWords), Facebook, and Twitter.
+Companies like PredictiveBid and Israel-based Albert have decided to put a significant amount of their focus on programmatic advertising specifically.

 Programmatic ads bring a tremendous amount of efficiency to bear on the “inventory” of website and app viewers.
 Platforms like Google and Facebook have set the standard for both efficient and effective advertising – and it can be supposed that these systems will become more and more user-friendly in terms of allowing non-technical marketers to start, run, and measure campaigns on line (for all me